Ahmad-Awada/Project/Readme.txt

+All non Matlab scripts are found in "Main script 4", load it into Fiji/Imagej, scroll down to the bottom of the script, and follow the instructions to run the scripts required for your project.

-Order of Functions or Scripts to use:
+Order of Scripts to use:
 1. stack2Images(workdir) - Converts stacks from a .lif sequence into organised '.png' images.
 It will process stacks in the interval given

 2. MATLAB: deNoise(workdir) - Imports each image from step 1, denoise and export into folder structure.